danielsodium/worshipslides/README.md

 #### Example

 links.txt
-3 reckless love cory asbury \n
+3 reckless love cory asbury \
-1 promises maverick \n
+1 promises maverick \
-5 this is amazing grace \n
+5 this is amazing grace \

 This will output a pptx with the lyrics to reckless love on template slide number 3, promises on template slide 1, and this is amazing grace in template slide 5.
 Note that larger template files